malloc-nbytes/assumption-sort/README.md

 This is a joke project.

-This is an implementation of *the best* sorting algorithm, guaranteed to run at O(1) time.
-Assumption sort is a sorting algorithm that takes an array, assumes that it is sorted, and returns it.
+This is an implementation of *the best* sorting algorithm and is guaranteed to run at O(1) time.
+It works by taking an array, assumes that it is sorted, and does nothing.

 ## Usage